chmaha/ReaClassical/docs/terminal_guide.md

 ### Other examples

 - `installosara` — Setting up a brand-new machine; install the screen-reader plugin before doing anything else.
+- `updatereaper` — Keep REAPER itself current with the latest public release.
+- `updatereaper=rec` — Match REAPER to the version ReaClassical is actually tested against, rather than whatever's newest.
 - `update` — Check ReaPack for newer versions of ReaClassical at the start of a session.
 - `newtab` — Start a second, unrelated project (e.g. a different concert) without closing the current one.
 - `help` — Open this guide in your browser to look something up.